Construction of a driveway / laying of hardstanding

 Constructing, enlarging or replacing a hardstanding such as a driveway, parking area or garden path on your own land does not require planning permission unless:

-• The hardstanding would lie between your house and a highway, and is more than 5 square metres in area.
+• the hardstanding would lie between your house and a highway, and is more than 5 square metres in area.
 Planning permission will be required in this case unless the hardstanding is porous so water drains through it or provision is made for all surface water from it to drain into your property.

-• If your house is modern, the original planning permission may be subject to conditions that prevent the formation of additional hardstanding, for highway safety or other reasons.
+• if your house is modern, the original planning permission may be subject to conditions that prevent the formation of additional hardstanding, for highway safety or other reasons.
 You should check this with your council.